Glossary

 ADBC

-ADBC (Arrow Database Connectivity) is a multi-language data access API specification and driver standard that delivers data in Apache Arrow columnar format instead of a row-oriented format.
+ADBC (Arrow Database Connectivity) is a modern alternative to ODBC and JDBC for analytics and AI applications.
+It is a multi-language API specification and driver standard that delivers data in Apache Arrow columnar format, enabling zero-copy operations for faster, more efficient data access.

 ADBC API